CS490-Team8/OperatingSystemsProject/README.md

 https://www.jetbrains.com/help/idea/javafx.html

-After downloading the code the steps to enable JavaFX are pretty straight forward:
+After downloading the code, the steps to enable JavaFX are pretty straight forward:

     1. Download the JavaFX SKD